benlongcp/py-game/tests/README.md

 ### `test_static_circle_sizes.py`
 Tests the static circle size calculations and positioning to ensure they fit within the grid boundaries.

+### `test_gravitational_physics.py`
+Tests the gravitational physics system that pulls the blue square toward the center of static circles when overlapping.

+### `test_extended_gravitational_range.py`
+Demonstrates the extended gravitational field range that now affects the blue square when adjacent to static circles.

+### `test_gravitational_field_boundaries.py`
+Verifies that the gravitational field extends exactly one radius distance beyond the static circle boundaries.

 ## Demo Scripts

 ### `demo_off_screen_indicator.py`
 Interactive demo showcasing the off-screen indicator feature.
 Move players around to see blue arrows pointing toward the off-screen blue square.

+### `demo_gravitational_physics.py`
+Interactive demo showcasing the gravitational dots feature.
+Shoot the blue square toward static circles to see gravitational pull effects.

 ## Debug Scripts